nazavode/nazavode.github.io/content/post/aliasing.md

-The two restricted pointers never access the same element at the same time but, despite this, we end up with an undefined behaviour anyway: it's like a *first touch ownership claim*, the first pointer that touches an element estabilish the kind of *special association* with the object the standard document talks about.
+The two restricted pointers never access the same element at the same time but, despite this, we end up with an undefined behaviour anyway: it's like a *first touch ownership claim*, the first pointer that touches an element estabilish the kind of *special association* with the object the standard talks about.

 *If inside a block an object is going to be accessed at any point in time